Mae West: Recording career

 West's recording career began in the early 1930s with releases of songs from her films on 78 rpm records.
 These were issued alongside sheet music for home use.
 In 1955, she recorded her first LP album, The Fabulous Mae West.
 In 1965, she recorded two songs, "Am I Too Young" and "He's Good for Me", for a 45 rpm single released by Plaza Records.
 She also recorded novelty songs such as "Santa, Come Up to See Me", featured on the album Wild Christmas, which was later reissued in 1980 as Mae in December.
 In 1966, she released the rock-and-roll album Way Out West, followed in 1972 by Great Balls of Fire, which included covers of songs by The Doors and tracks written by English songwriter-producer Ian Whitcomb.

 Later years

 West's likeness was used on the front cover of the Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
 When approached for permission, West initially declined, reportedly asking, "What would I be doing in a Lonely Hearts Club?"
 She changed her mind after receiving a letter from the band expressing admiration for her work.

 After a 27-year absence from motion pictures, West returned to the screen as Leticia Van Allen in Myra Breckinridge (1970), based on the novel by Gore Vidal.
 The film starred Raquel Welch, Rex Reed, Farrah Fawcett, and Tom Selleck, but was hampered by production difficulties and poor critical reception.
 Though West received top billing, her role was reduced during editing.
-In 1971, she was voted "Woman of the Century" by students at University of California, Los Angeles (UCLA) for her legacy as an outspoken figure on issues of sexuality and censorship.
+In 1971, she was voted "Woman of the Century" by students at University of California, Los Angeles (UCLA) for her outspokenness on sexuality and censorship.